chg-training/chg-training-resources/docs/statistical_modelling/regression_modelling/linear_regression_1.md

 ### Running a regression

-Let's estimate the relationship between genotype and mRNA expression by fitting a **linear regression model**.
+Now let's estimate the relationship between genotype and mRNA expression by fitting a **linear regression model**.

 To start off let's recode our genotype by the number of **G** alleles: